EmpireJS/github-issues-importer/README.md

 Having all your CFP submissions be Github issues, however, **is awesome.** It's just a huge pain to import them.
 Wait?
 This thing does that for me you say?
 Well WHY DIDN'T YOU TELL ME THAT!

+It is designed to be used with a simple Google Form submission used by such awesome conferences as [JSConf](http://jsconf.us) and [JSConf.eu](http://2014.jsconf.eu/call-for-speakers/)

 ## Usage

 ```